Skip to page content

 About this Artist

-Bomsori was the Focus Artist of the Rheingau Musik Festival 2021 and in the same year began a five-year residency at the Gstaad Menuhin Festival as Menuhin’s Heritage Artist.
+Bomsori is a regular guest at major festivals such as the Rheingau Musik Festival, Schleswig-Holstein Musik Festival, and Verbier Festival.
+In 2021, she was named Focus Artist of the Rheingau Musik Festival and began a five-year residency at the Gstaad Menuhin Festival as Menuhin’s Heritage Artist.